Feature #1597

 Did I miss something?

-#15 Updated by Mayer Michael almost 9 years ago
+#15 Updated by Mayer Michael about 9 years ago

 Here is an example here how I would modify the code e.g. in GCTAAeff2D::load